MounikaTeppola09/Food-Image-Classification-using-Transfer-Learning/README.md

 ### Synthesized Data

-Synthesized data is generated offline and saved as new image files inside data/train_synthetic.For synthesis, this project uses same-class MixUp and CutMix-style image generation:
+Synthesized data is generated offline and saved as new image files inside data/train_synthetic.
+For synthesis, this project uses same-class MixUp and CutMix-style image generation:

 - MixUp-style synthesis blends two images from the same class.
 - CutMix-style synthesis copies a patch from one same class image into another same class image.

-Since both source images belong to the same class, the generated image keeps the same class label.This makes synthesized data different from online augmentation because it creates a larger saved training dataset.
+Since both source images belong to the same class, the generated image keeps the same class label.
+This makes synthesized data different from online augmentation because it creates a larger saved training dataset.

 ## Training Configurations